 2. Reward Employees

 A paycheck can be a powerful motivator for any employee.
 However, rewards do not merely have to be monetary.
-Instead, they can be other physical items, such as tickets to events, gift cards, or new items for the home or office.
+Instead, they can be other physical items, such as tickets to events, gift cards, or new things for the home or office.
 You could also give top employees an extra day or two of vacation, discount coupons, or monthly gym memberships to focus on their self-care.
 When you put your time and money into rewarding employees who are working hard, they will want to spend their own time helping your business succeed.

 3. Be Effusive With Praise